KRSL (AM)

-KRSL (990 kHz) is an AM radio station licensed to Russell, Kansas, United States, the station serves the west Kansas area.
+KRSL (990 AM) is a commercial radio station licensed to Russell, Kansas, United States, and serves the west Kansas area.
 The station is currently owned by White Communications, L.L.C.

 KRSL carries Kansas City Royals baseball (except weekday games), Kansas State Wildcats football and basketball and Russell High School football, basketball and baseball.
 The AM signal for KRSL can be received in the daytime as far west as Colby, as far east as Junction City and as far south as Hesston.